Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/index.md

 ## Backstage

 The backstage was introduced in Office 2010 and can be displayed when clicking the application button.
-It is commonly used for file-based actions like New, Open, and Save.
+It is commonly used for file-based actions like **New**, **Open**, and **Save**.
 When it is opened, the backstage takes over the entire window.
 A subtle animation is used when opening/closing to help provide a smooth transition.

 The backstage is organized such that buttons and tabs appear on the near side (the header area) and the selected tab's content appears on the far side (the content area).